Error-331/code_tests/docs/bible/quotes.md

 **(Luke 17:3 KJV)**

+*"So likewise ye, when ye shall have done all those things which are commanded you, say, We are unprofitable servants: we have done that which was our duty to do."*

+**(Luke 17:10 KJV)**

+...a servant does not have the right to be served...

 ### Family, kids, etc.

 *"For it is written, Rejoice, thou barren that bearest not; break forth and cry, thou that travailest not: for the desolate hath many more children than she which